When you customize any screen, you will be taken to the Design Mode for that screen. This article will outline the layout for Design Mode.

 NOTE: If the screen has been published, the screen may be in Read-only mode at first.
 For more information, see our article on Screen Versions.

 There are several options available to you in the main menu section.

-- Preview: The toggle button will allow you to preview changes you make to your screen without having to save it first.
-The preview view is just for show, though - no data will populate, and you won’t be able to use any of the buttons or other functionality.
-Think of it as a quick glance of how the screen will appear when used.
-The designer preview mode is a tremendous time saver that lets you avoid the constant need to save, navigate to the app and try to use the screen just to see how a new button looks or something.
+Preview: The toggle button will allow you to preview changes you make to your screen without having to save it first.
+However, the preview is just for show — no data will populate and you won’t be able to use any of the buttons or other functionality.

-- Preview size: This lets you specify how you’d like to preview your screen - do you want to see how it would look on a tablet?
+Preview size: This lets you specify how you’d like to preview your screen - do you want to see how it would look on a tablet?
 How about a smartphone?
 Or a full-sized PC monitor?
-You can choose these options here.
 This is only available in preview mode.

-- Close: This will close the Design Mode of your screen, so make sure you’ve Saved your changes before you click this.
-Don’t worry, a prompt will come up asking you if you want to save changes assuming there are changes to save.
+Close: This will close the Design Mode of your screen, so make sure you’ve saved your changes before you click this.
+A prompt will come up asking you if you want to save changes assuming there are changes to save.